The Advantages of Modular Process Plants

 Prefabrication: Building modules in controlled environments.

-For example, a CO2 capture plant might have separate modules for compression, purification, and storage.
-Each module is tested independently before shipment.
+As an example; a CO2 capture plant might have separate modules for compression, purification, and storage that are designed to easily interface with existing owner facilities.
+Each of the new modules is tested independently and where possible collectively before shipment.
 This reduces the risk of delays caused by on-site troubleshooting.

 When planning a modular process plant, several factors must be addressed to ensure success: